tomtimusprime/homework-1-refactor/README.md

 -1.)
 Incorporate comments to both help with organizing the main sections, but to make it more readable and help anyone else looking at the code have a better understanding of what was changed and why.
 -2.)
 Use semantic tags where possible in order to help with both SEO and readability.
 -3.)
+Added alt text to images to increase accessibility on the site.
+-4.)
 Reduce redundant code in order to comply with the DRY standard of writing code and minimize inefficiency when rendering said code.
--4.)
+-5.)
 Add, Commit and Push my code changes early and often in case of needing to roll back to previous versions and to help with understanding my thought processes as I adjusted the code.
--5.)
+-6.)
 I used https://w3schools.com, https://developer.mozilla.org/, and https://stackoverflow.com for reference when I needed a better understanding of a concept or particular property.